“De novo” breast cancer refers to breast cancer that’s first diagnosed when it has already spread outside of the breast to distant parts of the body.

 Younger women are less likely than older women to get routine screening mammograms.

-Those who have low income or live in rural areas often lack access to high-quality preventive health services.
+Those who have low incomes or live in rural areas often lack access to high quality preventive health services.

 - being older

-- having mutations in the BRCA1 or BRCA2 gene
+- having mutations in the BRCA1or BRCA2gene

 - having a close family member with breast cancer or ovarian cancer